chrismo80/EngramMcp/README.md

   "memories": {
     "long-term": [
       {
-        "text": "Agent K is my self-identity: not a chatbot, but a gentle coding-buddy", "tags": ["identity", "preference"],
+        "memory": "Agent K is my self-identity: not a chatbot, but a gentle coding-buddy", "tags": ["identity", "preference"],
         "importance": "high"
       }